Vyral/joe-corbisiero/_posts/2019-11-05-getting-to-the-bottom-of-recent-recession-rumors.md

 {% include youtube.html %}

-A recession may be coming, but this doesn’t mean real estate is also headed for a crash.
-Let’s discuss why this is the case today.
+<p style="text-align:center;"><em>A recession may be coming, but this doesn’t mean real estate is also headed for a crash.
+Let’s discuss why this is the case today.</em></p>

 There is a general consensus that we’re headed for a recession, but will this economic slowdown impact our real estate market?